-Prior to 2018, our team had no centralized services to support the development teams and the need for traditional Software Development Life Cycle (SDLC).
+Prior to 2018, Parsons Project teams had no centralized services to support the development teams and the need for traditional Software Development Life Cycle (SDLC).
 Teams needed to support their own needs by procuring SaaS-based solutions and standing up their own services.
 Tools were spread across many projects and required intricate project budgets and many work force hours to maintain.

 To support the SDLC, teams needed to determine a set of shared services that support the following: Tasking, Design, Coding, Building, Collaborating, Testing, Packaging, Scanning, and Deployment.
 The services needed to provide users with a 99% availability Service Level Objective (SLO).
 Additionally, the systems had to meet security requirements, monitoring abilities, and support the developers’ needs both in terms of growth and simultaneously providing a stable, reliable baseline while rapidly changing to support emerging business needs.

 This complex set of requirements demanded an Agile approach while depending on automation testing and Continuous Integration / Continuous Delivery (CI/CD) practices.
 Additionally, we required services delivered as Infrastructure as Code (IaC).
 Finally, any instance had to be ephemeral yet completely repeatable with zero data lost.